Bonnie Goodliffe: Tabernacle Organist Who Composed "We Meet Again As Sisters"

 She is a published composer and arranger and has served in the Music Committee for The Church of Jesus Christ of Latter-day Saints.
 She composed the music for, “We Meet Again As Sisters,” which is included in the current Church hymnbook.
 She said the hymn was intended to “highlight the text and be easily learned and easily sung.
 I used a narrow vocal range, simple rhythms, and relatively easy key.
 Because I’m an alto, I wanted the hymn to have an interesting alto part.”

-Below is a video of Goodliffe performing the organ solo, "How Wondrous and Great," from episode 4377 of Music and the Spoken Word.
+Below is a video of Goodliffe performing the organ solo, "How Wondrous and Great," from episode 4377 of Music & the Spoken Word.